-This week's survey showed money-market accounts , which are savings accounts that often pay higher rates than conventional savings accounts and come with limited check writing privileges, are currently paying an average of 0.11 percent interest.
-That's exactly the same as it was last week.
+This week’s survey showed money-market accounts , which are savings accounts that often pay higher rates than conventional savings accounts and come with limited check writing privileges, are currently paying an average of 0.14 percent interest.
+That’s the same as last week.

 Weekly savings and CD rate survey

 |Results from Bankrate’s survey of banks and thrifts conducted December 6, 2017.|

 |Money market account||1-year CD||3-year CD||5-year CD|